raghur/easyblogger/README.rst

        # This will first open a browser and ask you to sign in and
        # approve access to your blog

    This will open a browser.
-You may see a chrome warning that it can't be run as root - but you can ignore that.
+You may see a chrome warning that it can’t be run as root - but you can ignore that.
 Once you authorize, ``~/.easyblogger.credentials`` is created with your OAuth2 token

    **On Windows**